 For the development of innovative products, work is undertaken in three directions: designs and emerging trends; intelligent mechatronic products and systems; and specific architecture for products with very high dynamic performance.

-Innovation, design, engineering (ICI), with two possible courses at the Arts et Métiers Paris Campus:
+Integrated conception and innovation, with two possible courses at the Arts et Métiers Paris Campus:

 Knowledge integration in mechanical production, with three-course options: